 Factors That Affect the Cost of a Mini Neck Lift

-The exact amount varies based on professional expertise, facility quality, and location specifics.
-Additional costs may include pre-operative medical tests, recovery room fees, post-surgery compression garments, and prescription medications.
+Costs vary based on surgeon expertise, facility quality, and location.
+Additional expenses may include pre-operative tests, compression garments, and medications.
+Always inquire which elements are included in quoted prices.

 1. Plastic Surgeon’s Fees